Nagomi Visit allows you to get off the tourist trail and eat a home-cooked meal with locals all over Japan.

 Casual everyday lunch or dinner menu

 You are joining the host on an ordinary day so the atmosphere will be casual.
 The hosts join Nagomi Visit because they are eager to cook and share their knowledge of Japanese food and culture with you, but also remember they are not on vacation so they will do their best to make what they can.
-However once you are matched with a host, you will be able to communicate with them directly allowing you to familiarize yourself with the meal’s details before the Nagomi Visit.
+However, once you choose your host, you will be able to communicate with them directly allowing you to familiarize yourself with the meal’s details before the Nagomi Visit.
 You will also be able to write in any dietary restriction details in your request so potential hosts are informed ahead of time.

-We accept PayPal or credit card only.
+We only accept credit card payment.
 No hand-delivered cash transactions.
 The money goes directly to cover the cost of ingredients for the host and to keep our nonprofit organization running.
-Everything about our organization and how we run is about building friendships, not business transactions so the price is intentionally fixed not to influence the guest and host dynamic.
+Everything about our organization and how we run is about building friendships, not business transactions so the price is intentionally fixed not to influence the dynamic between guest and host.
 We intend to keep the program affordable, sustainable, and always about sharing.

-Send the request at least 10 days before your requested date.
+Send the request at least 72 hours before your requested date.
 Many of our hosts work on weekdays but we have hosts who are available during the week too so the more available dates you provide the better response.
-At the time of booking you will be able to select the one or more host and date you will like to Nagomi Visit.
+At the time of booking, you will be able to select the one or more host and date you will like to Nagomi Visit.

 We build friendships not business transactions.